Shivansh12t/groq-mcp-client-pythonsdk/README.md

 Change the `SERVER_PATH` in `groq-mcp-client/groq_client.py` as per your MCP server

 ## Interesting Observations
-1. `asyncio` is unstable & is problematic in windows platform **fix** using `trio` - a much stable asyncio alternative
+1. `asyncio` is unstable & is problematic in Windows platform
+     **fix**: use `trio` - a much more stable asyncio alternative.
-2. GROQ's LLMs does not natively support MCPs yet **fix** manually simulate MCP support
+2. GROQ's LLMs do not natively support MCPs yet.
+     **fix**: manually simulate MCP support.

 ## Next Steps
-- Trying to make a Client that is MCP Agnostic / Does not require us to simulate MCP support, essentially an MCP Adapter for LLMs which do not support it yet
+- Trying to make a client that is MCP agnostic / does not require us to simulate MCP support, essentially an MCP adapter for LLMs which do not support it yet.
-- Trying to Server Tools, Resources, Prompts over http using SSE transport
+- Trying to serve tools, resources, and prompts over HTTP using SSE transport.

 ## Bonus

 ### A Simple MCP Client Example for Beginners

 Below is a basic implementation of an MCP client (`client.py`) to help new explorers get started with the MCP Python SDK.
 This example demonstrates how to connect to an MCP server and perform basic operations.